Accessible Transit – A Daily Struggle with Accessibility Issues on the TTC.

 From Ms. Yale’s perspective, the TTC could do so much to make the lives of people with disabilities easier when trying to access the system.
 Ideally, braille signs should be set up right near the printed information and placed at about four feet from the ground.
 People would know where the information is located and expect to find it there.
 In addition, there should be braille signs on the platform level.
 Visual information displays that announce the arrival of the next train and offer updates on delays should be in audio; otherwise, they are only helpful to a portion of the people and not everyone.

 Ms. Yale also stated the following: “I can’t see them getting elevators in all the stations due to when some of them were built.
 Some of those stations…I don’t know where they will put in an elevator.”
-Due to the fact that not all subway stations are accessible, she believes “wheelchair users find it a nightmare…you could get stuck anywhere.”
+Because not all subway stations are accessible, she believes “wheelchair users find it a nightmare…you could get stuck anywhere.”

 we’ll just go away.”
 He agreed with Marcia Yale that it is “unlikely” that the TTC will meet the AODA guidelines by the stated deadline.

-The TTC was contacted and spokesperson, Kadeem Griffiths provided the following response: TTC is in compliance with all AODA requirements that are in force to date.
-With respect to subway station accessibility, a report went forward to our TTC Board last month with a status update confirming that TTC intends to make all remaining subway stations accessible by 2025 through our Easier Access Phase III program.
+The TTC was contacted and spokesperson, Kadeem Griffiths provided the following response: TTC complies with all AODA requirements that are in force to date.
+Concerning subway station accessibility, a report went forward to our TTC Board last month with a status update confirming that TTC intends to make all remaining subway stations accessible by 2025 through our Easier Access Phase III program.
 The report is available here.
 “The scope of work of the Easier Access program will provide accessibility to the remaining subway stations.
 An accessible path will be provided from street level to subway platforms with the installation of elevators, automatic doors, ramps, fare gates, and wayfinding features.”

-With respect to the new streetcars, Griffiths provided the following: “Low-floor accessible streetcars are starting to operate on Toronto’s streets, on the 510 Spadina, 509 Harbourfront, and 514 Cherry routes.
+Concerning the new streetcars, Griffiths provided the following: “Low-floor accessible streetcars are starting to operate on Toronto’s streets, on the 510 Spadina, 509 Harbourfront, and 514 Cherry routes.
 TTC plans to have accessible streetcars operating on all routes by 2019.
-Note that some older inaccessible streetcars will continue to operate during busy periods until 2024, mixed in with accessible vehicles, in order to accommodate increasing streetcar ridership.”
+Note that some older inaccessible streetcars will continue to operate during busy periods until 2024, mixed in with accessible vehicles, to accommodate increasing streetcar ridership.”
 He also wrote that eight routes will have new accessible streetcars by 2019.
 They are:

 511 Bathurst Spring 2017